galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 > ### {% icon hands_on %} Hands-on : metaMS.runGC {% icon tool %}
 >
 > We now know each step of this *runGC* function.
 So, please open the **metaMS.runGC {% icon tool %} too** to run it.
 You should enter the following parameters for our tutorial :
->   - **Rdata from xcms and merged** : here you have to select your file from **XCMS** where you made the peak picking, grouping and all the preprocessing.
+>   - **Rdata from xcms and merged** : here you have to select your file from **XCMS** where you made the peak picking, grouping and all the pre-processing.
 It should be named `xset.merged.groupdChromPeaks.RData`.
 >   - **Settings** : you can keep it at *user_default* but to see all possible parameters please set it at `use_defnied`.
 >     - **RT range option** : it ables to select a region of retention time.
 If you select to *show* it, you have to enter the window in minutes, separate by a coma (for example 5,20 to have results between 5 minutes and 20 minutes).
 For our tutorial, we `keep it to hide`.
 >     - **RT_Diff** : it is the allowed retention time difference in minutes between the same compound/unknown in different sample.
 For our tutorial, `keep it at 0.05` to have low differences between unknowns' retention times.